Monarch Butterfly Biosphere Reserve: Conservation

-Migratory Patterns and Conservation Efforts
+Migratory patterns and conservation efforts

 Millions of butterflies travel south into Mexico, from Texas and then follow the Sierra Madre Oriental mountains to the preserve.
 The butterflies congregate, clustering onto pine and oyamel trees.
 To many, the trees appear orange and branches sag from the weight.
 In spring, these butterflies migrate across America, sometimes ending up in Eastern Canada.
 Over the time it takes them to make this journey, four generations of monarch butterflies are born and die.
-The monarch butterflies migration patterns are altered by climate change.
+"Monarch butterflies are thought to respond to different cues that promote the fall season's southern migration.
+These include the angle of light coming from the sun, the senescence of larval host milkweed plants, the decreasing day period and temperature drop."(Monarch Butterfly Migration, 2025).The monarch butterflies migration patterns are altered by climate change.
 During migration, monarchs fly north once they are exposed to cooler temperatures.
 Dense congregations are thought to conserve heat.
 If warmed by the sun, the butterflies take flight.
 The beating of their wings has been compared to the sound of a light rain.
-The reserve is susceptible to lethal, freezing temperatures.

 Conservation efforts, which were first intended to protect the butterflies, are now focused on preserving the habitat.
 The survival of the monarch butterfly population depends on a large number of habitats across North America.
 Information about the butterflies is insufficient; the full extent of their wintering areas and the ecology of the area is not well known.
 Therefore, it is not known how large the reserve actually needs to be to effectively preserve the monarch butterfly population.

 Since conservation efforts began, there has been progress.
 While infrastructure is still lacking, advances have been made in areas such as trash control and control of access into the protected areas.
 One effort by the World Wildlife Fund has been the coordination of international biologists and ecologists to improve the design of the reserve.
 A permanent monitoring system has been established to ensure the forests remain healthy and control clandestine logging and forest fires.
 On the Mexico State side, the largest sanctuary is located between San José Villa de Allende and Ixtapan del Oro.
-It is not actively promoted for tourism to keep damage to the area to a minimum.(StateMex) During winter 2008-2009, there are plans to tag as many of the wintering butterflies as possible using very light self-stick tracers as to not impede their flight.
+It is not actively promoted for tourism to keep damage to the area to a minimum.(StateMex) During winter 2008–2009, there are plans to tag as many of the wintering butterflies as possible using very light self-stick tracers as to not impede their flight.
 The purpose of this is to determine the butterflies exact migration route as they fly back north to the U.S. and Canada in the spring.
-Butterfly counts coming in from the United States and Canada in recent years were relatively stable in the 2000s, with a dozen confirmed colonies as of the 2007-2008 winter.
+Butterfly counts coming in from the United States and Canada in recent years were relatively stable in the 2000s, with a dozen confirmed colonies as of the 2007–2008 winter.
 Colonies number varies; in 2004/2005 there were only seven.
 In general, the number of colonies varies between eight and twelve.